sentrychris/psmonitor/README.md

 Renders a simple dashboard to check or test the server.

 #### **POST `/`**:
-Creates a worker to manage the execution of monitoring scripts.
-Responds with a worker ID which is then used in the websocket connection endpoint URL (below).
+Creates a worker to pair HTTP connections to websocket sessions and manage execution of monitoring scripts.
+This endpoint responds with a worker ID which is then used in the websocket connection (below).

 ### Websocket